pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-07-25-pasta-sauce.markdown

 - penne
 - spaghetti squash
 - linguini
 Description: Here's a very simple homemade pasta <a href="/misc/fake-healthy-foods#sauces">sauce</a>, starting from a humble can of crushed tomatoes.
-This yields enough sauce to flavor a pound of pasta or a whole spaghetti squash, maybe with some added meat and vegetables.
+This yields enough sauce to flavor a pound of pasta or a whole spaghetti squash, maybe with some added <a href="/misc/meat">meat</a> and vegetables.
 It couldn't be easier, just saute an onion, and dump in the tomatoes and any desired spices.
 From there, just simmer as long as you like.
 I also use this to top pizzas as well!
 Check out my posts for <a href="/recipes/spaghetti-squash">Spaghetti Squash Cooked 3 Ways</a> and <a href="/recipes/pizza">Home Oven Baked Pizza</a>
 Instructions:
 - Dice an onion, and add to a medium pot over medium heat with oil and garlic.
 Cook until soft and translucent